-Mr. and Mrs. Charles B. Sias, Whitson Street, are spending the month of August at Stamford, New York.
-Mr. and Mrs. Edward S. Swazey and children, Slocum Crescent will soon make Cleveland, Ohio, their home, where Mr. Swazey accepted a position and began his work two weeks ago.
-Mr. Swazey has been president of the Gardens Players and his wife heap active in the Women's Club. and his wife has been active in the Women's Club.
+Mr. and Mrs. Edward S. Swazey and children, Slocum Crescent will soon make Cleveland, Ohio, their home, where Mr. Swazey accepted a position and began his work two weeks Mr. Swazev has been president of the Gardens Players and his wife has been active in the Women's Club.